 1. 3 Ps – Positive, Patient and Persistent

-As a special needs mom, I want to share 3 secret words that you should have written in your wall and glance at it when you sense the grief.
+As a special needs mom, I want to share 3 secret words that you should get engraved in your wall and take a glimpse whenever you sense the grief.
 It is the 3 Ps; Be Positive, Be Patient, and Be Persistent.

 Throughout the Autism journey, you will feel stressed and depressed.
 By having these emotions, doesn’t mean that you love your child any less.
 Instead, the tide of emotions within you delivers a stronger mom to face the challenges with a heavy heart and hope for your child who is different but not less.

-Celebrate this Mother’s day by transforming yourself as a worry-free mom.
-Worrying doesn’t lead you anywhere.
+Glorify the change of Acceptance in you by transforming yourself as a worry-free mom.
+Worrying doesn’t lead you anyplace.
 Instead, shift your energy to hard work and determination to see your child’s progress.

-The above video reflects that worrying hasn’t brought us to where Girish is today; it is my entire family’s hard work and determination.
-I truly want you to get Hope for your child by seeing Girish’s progress.
-Few years back, I wouldn’t have thought he will come this far.
+The success is my entire family’s culmination of hard work, and determination, it’s neither because of a magic wand nor worrying.
+I genuinely want you to get hope for your child by seeing my son’s progress.
+A few years back, I wouldn’t have thought he would come this far.
 But he did it!!

 Mom, you are putting all your effort to teach your child life skills and make them independent.
 You are making a massive difference in your child’s life.
 Have hope that your child will grow into an incredible human being.

-Mom, this Mother’s day promise yourself to love your child, hug, and kiss him/her exactly the way you did when he/she was born.
+Mom, this Mother’s day promise yourself to love your child, hug, and kiss him/her exactly how you did when he/she was born.
 Just for one day, eliminate the disability barrier from your mind.